soteria-security/365Inspect/README.md

 * *OrgName* is the name of the core organization or "company" of your O365 instance, which will be inspected.
 	* If you do not know your organization name, you can navigate to the list of all Exchange domains in O365.
 The topmost domain should be named *domain_name*.onmicrosoft.com.
 In that example, *domain_name* is your organization name and should be used when executing 365*Inspect*.
 * *OutPath* is the path to a folder where the report generated by 365*Inspect* will be placed.
-* *Auth* is a selector that should be one of the literal values "MFA", "CMDLINE", or "ALREADY_AUTHED".
-	* *Auth* controls how 365*Inspect* will authenticate to all of the Office 365 services.
-	* *Auth MFA* will produce a graphical popup in which you can type your credentials and even enter an MFA code for MFA-enabled accounts.
-	* *Auth ALREADY_AUTHED* instructs 365*Inspect* not to authenticate before scanning.
-This may be preferable if you are executing 365*Inspect* from a PowerShell prompt where you already have valid sessions for all of the described services, such as one where you have already executed 365*Inspect*.
+* *MFA* is an switch parameter that is optional and could be used if authentication requires MFA
+* *Username* is an string paramter that could be provided if the Username is constantly the same for authentication
+	* The *Password* parameter is optional to use if you use it with the *MFA* parameter.
+* *Password* is an string parameter that allows the user to authenticate with their password.
+	* You can't use the MFA parameter in combination with *Password* parameter!
 * *SelectedInspectors* is the name or names of the inspector or inspectors you wish to run with 365*Inspect*.
 If multiple inspectors are selected they must be comma separated.
 Only the named inspectors will be run.
 * *ExcludedInspectors*  is the name or names of the inspector or inspectors you wish to prevent from running with 365*Inspect*.
 If multiple inspectors are selected they must be comma separated.
 All modules other included modules will be run.
+* *SkipUpdateCheck* allows the user to skip the update and installation check.
+Only use this parameter if you know that your modules are up-to-date and are all installed correctly.

-When you execute 365*Inspect* with *-Auth MFA*, it may produce several graphical login prompts that you must sequentially log into.
+When you execute 365*Inspect+* with *-MFA*, it may produce several graphical login prompts that you must sequentially log into.
 This is normal behavior as Exchange, SharePoint etc. have separate administration modules and each requires a different login session.
 If you simply log in the requested number of times, 365*Inspect* should begin to execute.
 This is the opposite of fun and we're seeking a workaround, but needless to say we feel the results are worth the minute spent looking at MFA codes.

-As 365*Inspect* executes, it will steadily print status updates indicating which inspection task is running.
+As 365*Inspect+* executes, it will steadily print status updates indicating which inspection task is running.

-365*Inspect* may take some time to execute.
+365*Inspect+* may take some time to execute.
 This time scales with the size and complexity of the environment under test.
 For example, some inspection tasks involve scanning the account configuration of all users.
 This may occur near-instantly for an organization with 50 users, or could take entire minutes (!) for an organization with 10000.

 ## Output

-365*Inspect* creates the directory specified in the out_path parameter.
+365*Inspect+* creates the directory specified in the out_path parameter.
 This directory is the result of the entire 365*Inspect* inspection.
 It contains four items of note:

 * *Report.html*: graphical report that describes the M365 security issues identified by 365*Inspect*, lists O365 objects that are misconfigured, and provides remediation advice.
 * *Various text files named [Inspector-Name]*: these are raw output from inspector modules and contain a list (one item per line) of misconfigured O365 objects that contain the described security flaw.
 For example, if a module Inspect-FictionalMFASettings were to detect all users who do not have MFA set up, the file "Inspect-FictionalMFASettings" in the report ZIP would contain one user per line who does not have MFA set up.
 This information is only dumped to a file in cases where more than 15 affected objects are discovered.
 If less than 15 affected objects are discovered, the objects are listed directly in the main HTML report body.